Open-Xchange-Frontend/shared-grunt-config/README.md

 variable needs to point to a directory containing core less files, like a distributed version of the core UI or the core UI repository itself.

+## msgmerge

+Perform a msgmerge operation in the `i18n/` directory.
+This will merge all changes from the pot file in the `i18n/` directory into all po files found.

+This task requires `grunt-exec` and gettext tools to be installed on the system.